junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Dean!"
 Cas's worried voice is right in his face.

 Someone's hand is patting his face.
-Some other fluffy sensations is around his shoulders and his back.
+Some other warm and comforting sensations is around his shoulders and his back.

-Dean opens his eyes, and realizes dumbfoundedly -- They made a big mistake assuming what those "unimaginable power" means.
+Dean opens his eyes, and realizes dumbfoundedly -- They were wrong about the tablets' powers all along, so hopelessly wrong about what those "unimaginable power" means.
+He's glad they were wrong.

 **Second 10:**